krasimir/fabrico/README.md

     - name /optional/ - by default the name of the directory container is used, but you can specify your own name.
 For example if the path is *core/ErrorHandler* the name of the module will be *ErrorHandler*.
     - ignoreIfAvailable /optional/ - true or false.
 If it is true then the module will be installed only if it's missing
     - actionsAfter /optional/ - check *Actions after the download* section below
+    - installIn /optional/ - specify the destination of the module
 - commit /optional/ - by default the manager gets the latest commit, but you can specify a strict commit which you want to use

 #### Fetching content from other source